runlevel-4/wordpress-automation/README.md

-Wordpress Automation Script for Linux
+# WordPress Install Script for Linux

+This will install the necessary web services on Linux, along with the latest WordPress version.